metrotransit/shiny-basics/shiny-basics.md

 exactly the same way.

 One thing we will need is a list of columns to choose from.
-In our dataset there are only two that are responses, but thinking ahead to a much larger dataset, we want to make this generic.
+In our example dataset there are only two that are responses, but thinking ahead to the full Busytown dataset, we want to make this generic.
 One simple thing is to just take the columns that are defined as factors, and put those column names in a vector: